dranjan/python-plyfile/README.md

 `plyfile` only supports the former, which appears to be standard _de facto_.

+### Header line endings

+The specification explicitly states that lines in the header must end with carriage returns, but this rule doesn't seem to be followed by anyone, including the C-language PLY implementation by Greg Turk, the author of the format.
+Here, we stick to common practice and output Unix-style line endings (with no carriage returns) but accept any line ending style in input files.

 # More examples

 Examples beyond the scope of this document and the tests are in the